-Listen to the child.
+Listen to the student.

-Do not interrupt or stop a child who is recalling a significant event.
+Do not interrupt or stop a student who is recalling a significant event.

-Where it is necessary to ask questions, they should, as far as possible be open ended or specificclosed, rather than forced-choice, leading or multiple.
+Where it is necessary to ask questions, they should, as far as possible be open ended or specific closed, rather than forced-choice, leading or multiple.